JKindonNtx/solutions-euc/collateral/scripts/Citrix/Nutanix/nutanix_citrix_identify_mcs_workload_alignment/Prism Central/README.md

-# Identify MCS Provisioned Machines which are co-located with general workload VMs in Nutanix AHV
+# Identify Citrix Provisioned Machines which are co-located with general workload VMs in Nutanix AHV

 ## Objective